lenniecottrell/100Days-r2/README.md

 - ~~deploy!~~
 - Get feedback from people
+- Edit the About page
-- Get ride of the "headers can't be set after they're sent" warning from the server
+- Get rid of the "headers can't be set after they're sent" warning from the server
 - Get rid of the warning about a button can't be a child of a button (hasn't caused any problems yet though...)
 - fix flashing in MyLibrary
 - preserve the active library tab on refresh
 - fix flashing in the sign in button when refreshing
 - Add more results/pagination?
 - Add the ability to move a book to a different shelf
+- Add a feedback form?

 </details>